MiniGameWorlds/MiniGameWorld/resources/userWiki/world-instance.md

 # World instance system
+**"Auto world creation and deletion"**

-MiniGameWorld has **instance world system** that copies and uses template world to play minigame.
+MiniGameWorld has **instance world system** that copies template world and uses for creating minigames.
 And after game finished, used world will be deleted automatically.
 Follow the tutorial below to use this.

+Also support non world instance mode.

 # Tutorial